poirier/wcperoku/README.md

     1. Go to http://{roku_ip_address}.
 E.g. http://192.168.0.5.
 Login with your Roku's developer ID.

-    1. Click the "Convert to cramfs" button
+    1. Click the "Convert to squashfs" button.
+(I used to use "Convert to cramfs" but that seems to have gone away.)

     1. On the same page, click "Packager" in the top right